purencool/hosting/README.md

 # Hosting

-Accelerate your online projects with hosting self managed, purpose-built platform that handles hosting, your team can focus on building great online experiences.
-Environment cloning, for the mid-tier market.
+Accelerate your online projects with hosting self managed, purpose-built platform that handles hosting for different languagues, and environment cloning.
+Your team can focus on building great online experiences, for the mid-tier market.

 ## Installation
-Currently it needs a debian based and the hosting and uses docker compose in each environment.
-There is a plan to use Kubernetes as the product matures.
+Currently the application needs a debian host operating system.
+The client domains uses docker compose to create a separate entity that serves responses through a NGINX proxy.
+There is a plan to use Kubernetes as an option when product matures.

 ### Install script.
 ```
 curl -O https://raw.githubusercontent.com/purencool/hosting/refs/heads/main/install.sh && bash ./install.sh debian && cd app && rm ../install.sh && ./cli
 ```
-### Cli
+### Cli tool
 ```
 echo 'export PATH="$HOME<path to app>:$PATH"' >> ~/.bashrc
 chmod +x $HOME/<path to app>/cli